JoaoDiogoMesquita/VR-Tangible-Interaction-Toolkit/Usability tests/Tasks.md

 ### Task Set 3 ([Swipe Detector Component](https://github.com/JoaoDiogoMesquita/VR-Tangible-Interaction-Toolkit/tree/master/Swipe))

 ### Task 1:
-Use the Swipe without reference to detect the sequence (my1, my2, my3) and change the color of sphere1.
+Use the Swipe without reference to detect the sequence (my1, my2, my3) and change the color of sphere1 to red.

 ### Task 2:
 Change the parameters to use sphere1 as reference and detect the sequence (my3,my2,my1).
 With the event, add 3 distance units to the coordinate X of sphere1.